Richard Fletcher-Vane, 2nd Baron Inglewood

-William Richard Fletcher-Vane, 2nd Baron Inglewood (born 31 July 1951), usually called Richard Inglewood, is a former Conservative Party politician in the United Kingdom.
-Lord Inglewood is a non-affiliated member of the House of Lords, a barrister and a chartered surveyor.
+William Richard Fletcher-Vane, 2nd Baron Inglewood (born 31 July 1951), usually called Richard Inglewood, is a British politician.
+Lord Inglewood is a former member of the House of Lords, a barrister and a chartered surveyor.
 He was a Member of the European Parliament from 1989 to 2004, and a junior minister in the UK government from 1995 to 1997.

 Political career

 At the 1983 general election, he stood as the Conservative candidate in the safe Labour constituency of Houghton and Washington, where he finished third with 24% of the votes.

 At the 1984 European Parliament election he stood unsuccessfully in the Durham constituency, then at the 1989 election he was elected as Member of the European Parliament (MEP) for Cumbria and Lancashire North.
 He lost his seat at the 1994 election, but in 1999 was elected for the new North West England constituency.
 He was the Conservative spokesman on Legal Affairs.
 He did not contest the 2004 election.

 He was a government whip in the Lords from 1994 to 1995, serving as Deputy Chief Whip from January to July 1995.
 He was then appointed as a junior minister in the Department of National Heritage, serving until the Conservatives lost office at the 1997 general election.
 During that time he was responsible for broadcasting and heritage, and was Minister for Tourism.

 Between 2011 and 2014 he was Chairman of the House of Lords Select Committee on Communications, and 2014–2015 Chairman of the Select Committee on Extradition Law.